-Press Release: New York, NY, March 8, 2017 — Endometriosis, a disease that affects an estimated 176 million women of reproductive age globally, has prompted the collaboration between two nonprofit organizations dedicated to the improvement of adolescent student’s health? the Endometriosis Foundation of America (EFA) and The Los Angeles Trust for Children’s Health (The L.A.
+Press Release: New York, NY, March 8, 2017 — Endometriosis, a disease that affects an estimated 176 million women of reproductive age globally, has prompted the collaboration between two nonprofit organizations dedicated to the improvement of adolescent student’s health? the Endometriosis Foundation of America (Endofound) and The Los Angeles Trust for Children’s Health (The L.A.
 Trust).

 “I am thrilled about partnering with The L.A.
 Trust.
-This is exactly the type of collaborative model that the EFA is seeking to create endometriosis awareness and get the ENPOWR project and its materials in front of high school students across the country,” said Tamer Seckin, MD, FACOG, and Founder & Medical Director of the Endometriosis Foundation of America (EFA).
+This is exactly the type of collaborative model that Endofound is seeking to create endometriosis awareness and get the ENPOWR project and its materials in front of high school students across the country,” said Tamer Seckin, MD, FACOG, and Founder & Medical Director of the Endometriosis Foundation of America (Endofound).
 “This partnership will open the door for thousands of young girls to learn about endometriosis.
 Early diagnosis is crucial to detecting endometriosis and awareness is key to timely treatment.”

 “Our work is focused on addressing health equity including access to information and services,” said Maryjane Puffer, Executive Director of The L.A.
 Trust.
 “The importance of getting accurate information to our students and families on endometriosis cannot be overemphasized.
 Through this partnership, we hope that more women and girls who are impacted can now identify their symptoms and get the care they need at our Wellness Centers.”